I guess I have always been artistic and creative.

 In 1989 I was employed briefly as a function photographer in various venues through the Greater Sydney area just prior to relocating to the lower Blue Mountains region.
 Living here I concentrated on my B/W photographic and darkroom techniques while continuing to experiment with and refining my painting techniques.

 1996 came and I relocated to Jervis Bay which lies on the South Coast of New South Wales, Australia.
 With a new larger studio and inspired by the tranquil beach and bush surroundings I concentrated on my Art.
 I started teaching Fantasy Art and Caricature through the ‘Southern Adult Education College’ and enjoyed being involved with various community art projects in the area.
 Using a printing system of my own design, I created a range of printed T-Shirts that I sold reasonably successfully at a local retailer.

 1997 saw me undertake a small business management course and began my first art company called “Art-Bay” which created large works specifically for the corporate sector to enhance a business image.
 I put “Art-Bay” to rest in 2002 to concentrate more fully on other projects, one end result of these being a mural for the Department of Community Services. (see photograph on right).

 At present, I paint primarily for private collections, occasional exhibitions and my own enjoyment.
 I also get the occasional request for murals, illustrations, caricatures and interior concepts.
 And for a few years now I have been making full use of the opportunities available on the internet to sell my creative concepts and also as an affiliate marketer through aretsfreedom.com

-I live with my family on the tranquil picturesque wine growing regions of the North Coast of NSW, Australia, where we relocated in 2022.
+I now live with my family on the tranquil picturesque wine growing regions of the North Coast of NSW, Australia, where we relocated in 2022.
 The relaxed country lifestyle, historic little towns with the surrounding rural and bush settings within close proximity to our glorious coastline of white sandy beaches continue to awe and inspire me to paint, take photos and live a creative existence as long as I have breath in me.